sdboyer/sdboyer.io/content/vgo/intro.md

 Simply imposing an ordering is not mechanically difficult - gps has [functions](https://godoc.org/github.com/golang/dep/gps#SortForUpgrade) that [do exactly that](https://github.com/golang/dep/blob/4c74ecd27d7c268e1e9ce6a043c10cf7c46db40f/gps/version.go#L800).
 But gps' approach is an arbitrary way of relating the [different version types](https://golang.github.io/dep/docs/Gopkg.toml.html#version-rules) in its model, chosen primarily as a way of servicing a desired outcome in the solver; there is nothing intrinsically meaningful about ["semver before branches"](https://github.com/golang/dep/blob/4c74ecd27d7c268e1e9ce6a043c10cf7c46db40f/gps/version.go#L664).

-Pseudoversions also discard certain classes of information in an interesting and useful way. i have seen people create all manner of convoluted histories in git repositories, then turn to their build systems to somehow work well on top of these flows.
-This has irked me for years, but without a clear rule that i could use to sort these workflows into "saner" and "less sane," it was difficult to imagine how i might eliminate them.
+Pseudoversions also discard certain classes of information in an interesting and useful way.
+I have seen people create all manner of convoluted histories in git repositories, then turn to their build systems to somehow work well on top of these flows.
+This has irked me for years, but without a clear rule that I could use to sort these workflows into "saner" and "less sane," it was difficult to imagine how I might eliminate them.
 The way vgo uses pseudoversions strikes me as a good candidate for such a rule:

 - Any revision in a git (or whatever) repository can be referenced, but
 - Automated updates will only really help with chasing the tip of a branch

-These two, respectively, cover the two cases i see most often, and therefore strike me as "saner":
+These two, respectively, cover the two cases I see most often, and therefore strike me as "saner":

 - When sending a PR with a fix to some upstream repository, you want to point to the latest commit in the PR while you wait for it to be accepted
 - Companies that have just one mainline of development, and everything just chases tip

 Pseudoversions aren't an unqualified win, though.
 Clustering them all on `v0.0.0` leads to MVS making some absurd choices under certain circumstances, like when mixing branch-chasing with tagged releases.
 This would be particularly acute during the period of migration to an MVS-based toolchain, as projects that have been tagging for years and have entered the `v2.x.x` range and above will only be able to access those tags as pseudoversions.
-This is another one of those problems that i believe that gps2 would address.
+This is another one of those problems that I believe that gps2 would address.

 ### Semantic Import Versioning (mostly)

 The basic premise of [semantic import versioning (SIV)](https://research.swtch.com/vgo-import) rings true: a change in behavior should be accompanied by a change in name.
 That Go has such a (relatively) easy way of renaming - versioned import paths - is a happy coincidence.
 It's even better because versioning an import path doesn't require any compiler magic, as it's effectively just renaming a tree of packages.
 Its utility extends beyond Go, though, as evidenced by the fact that it's at least partially inspired by ideas from Clojure.
-Personally, i'd go so far as to say that language designers should consider "easy package renaming" to be an important property for new languages.
+Personally, I'd go so far as to say that language designers should consider "easy package renaming" to be an important property for new languages.

 SIV is really just about defining a correspondence between the name used for a given module, and the set of versions that can apply to that module.
 All of that precedes what algorithms (MVS/gps, etc.) might be exploring those sets of versions - meaning that SIV is not dependent on, or associated with, any particular algorithm.
 It could certainly be helpful in dep, and would likely be a cornerstone of .
 MVS, though, absolutely cannot exist without SIV, as it cannot make sound decisions without the compatibility invariants SIV is supposed to provide.